Arthur McBride: Content

-The song's narrator recounts how he and his cousin or friend, Arthur McBride, were strolling by the sea when approached by three British Army soldiers: a recruiting sergeant, a corporal, and a little drummer.
+The song's narrator recounts how he and his cousin or friend, Arthur McBride, were strolling by the sea when approached by three soldiers: a recruiting sergeant, a corporal and a young drummer.
 The sergeant tries to entice the pair to volunteer with a recruitment bounty and smart uniform, but they refuse the prospect of being sent to fight and die in France.
 The sergeant takes offence at the uncivil tone and threatens to use his sword, but before he can draw it the pair beat the soldiers with shillelaghs, and throw their swords and drum in the sea.
 Some singers omit the song's more violent details.
 Sometimes the name is "Arthur le Bride".
 The sergeant is usually named "Napper" or "Napier", the corporal "Vamp" or "Cramp".
 Many versions are set on Christmas morning.
 A Scottish version is on a "summer's morning", and Arthur McBride is the name of the recruiting sergeant rather than the narrator's ally.